 The root of our problems is not the democrats and it is not the republicans.
 The root of the problem is people choosing opinions about subjects that they don’t have any understanding of.
 They accept opinions as facts and their minds are molded by the media and politicians.
 These people, which is the vast majority of the country, democrats, republicans, radicals, liberals, conservatives, and the apolitical, have no functional understanding of the systems they live in.
 This is where the problem begins, the failure to communicate.

 The psychological basis is quite simple.
 What people believe is based on what they like.
 What they like is determined by how that thing makes them feel.
 Information that reinforces beliefs feels good.
 Information that challenges beliefs feels bad.
-It feels bad because learning something you thought was true is false, or something you believed to be good is bad, takes away that beliefs ability to make you feel good.
+It feels bad because learning something you thought was true is false, or something you believed to be good is bad, takes away that beliefs ability to make you feel good and lowers self worth.

 In the broader context, it is always in one’s self interest to know the truth.
 Why?
 What is the universal constant for conscious beings?
 In all settings and at all times every being wants to do what it wants to do.
 If you like things that you wouldn’t like if you knew what was true about them, then you’re not doing what you want to do, you’re doing what someone else wants you to do i.e. people who benefit from you believing what is false.
 Second, to navigate our circumstances to do requires a true understanding of our enviornment.
 Self deception harms motivation and know how.